 WASHINGTON, D.C. — In the final weeks leading up to Election Day, Donald Trump’s campaign unveiled a new slogan at campaign rallies.
 Along side “build the wall” and “lock her up,” the Republican nominee started promising he would “drain the swamp” in Washington, D.C.

 Trump’s new pledge combined a reference to Washington’s low-lying terrain with a suggestion that lobbyists, corporate-interest groups and long-time political insiders are like blood-sucking mosquitos.
-The nominee provided a detailed plan
+The nominee provided a detailed plan that included term limits on members of Congress, restrictions on when former officeholders and officials could lobby the federal government and campaign finance reform.

 And members of Trump’s team eagerly elaborated on the “swamp” promises.